Our Tea Philosophy (which is not everyone’s!) is to identify quality as a Tea that

 Good puerh is expensive, stupidly expensive, often not-worth-it expensive.

-Sadly there’s a booming collector market for old cakes, anything worth drinking and with a recognisable label/vintage is therefore really expensive, even though the quality of the tea is maybe just ok.
+There’s an ever increasing collector market for old cakes, anything worth drinking and with a recognisable label/vintage is therefore really expensive, even though the quality of the tea is maybe just ok.

 If you had a $500-1000 per cake budget, you could probably find good Tea after trying for long enough, though in practice in the west and online there’s almost no place to reliably buy good aged Puerh (as defined above), 99% of what’s available is low or medium quality fresh sheng puerh, with the occasional good Tea here and there.